 The Common Carrier Law

-Personal injury cases are typically based on negligence – the plaintiff must prove that the defendant was negligent in order to be awarded damages.
-However, under common carrier laws, public transit operators owe their passengers a greater duty of care than other motorists in order to ensure that passengers are provided with a safe means of transportation.
+Personal injury cases are typically based on negligence.
+So, the plaintiff must prove that the defendant was negligent in order to be awarded damages.
+However, under common carrier laws, public transit operators owe their passengers a greater duty of care than other motorists.
+These laws are put in place in order to ensure that passengers are provided with a safe means of transportation.

 However, it is still essential to prove negligence in MTA injury lawsuits.
 For example, stepping directly in front of a moving bus or train would result in an injury that was unavoidable for the operator, and was negligent on the part of the victim.
 On the other end of the spectrum, if an MTA bus runs a red light and hits a pedestrian crossing the street legally, the driver is likely at fault.

-However, because the MTA has failed to provide sufficient operator training and monitoring for subway and train drivers, proving negligence in these cases may be easier.
-For example, if a poorly trained operator pulls the emergency brake and a passenger falls and is injured, the MTA may be held liable for the injury, as better operator training could have prevented the accident.
+Because the MTA has failed to provide sufficient operator training and monitoring for subway and train drivers, proving negligence in these cases may be easier.
+For example, if a poorly trained operator pulls the emergency brake and a passenger falls and is injured, the MTA may be held liable for the injury.
+Better operator training could have prevented the accident.

 In order to bring a claim against a public transit company, you must file a written notice of claim with the MTA or NYCTA within 90 days of your accident.
-If you not file a timely notice of claim and do not obtain judicial permission to file a late claim, you will be unable to hold the MTA or NYCTA liable for your injuries.
+If you don’t file a timely notice of claim, you must obtain judicial permission to file a late claim.
+However, if you do neither, then you will be unable to hold the MTA or NYCTA liable for your injuries.

 Although it’s important to act quickly, you must also be prudent in how the claim is filed.
-For example, the wording of the claim must explain exactly what happened and document the MTA’s liability, and you must also provide certain documentations of your injuries.
+For example, the wording of the claim must explain exactly what happened and document the MTA’s liability.
+You must also provide certain documentations of your injuries.
 You will also need to be aware of the complex insurance issues surrounding public transit in New York.